phanngocha99/042024_WFA-store-management/README.md

-# Store Management Desktop App
+# Store-Management-Windown-Forms-App
-- Store Management Desktop App with the following functions:
+- Store-Management-Windown-Forms-App with the following functions:
   + Add, delete, edit and search for items (code, product name, expiry date, manufacturing company, year of manufacture, product type). - Product
   + Add, delete, edit and search for product types. - Category
 - For example: